omar-nafea/FullStack/React_Advanced/Module_2.2_RulesOfHooks&FetchingDataWithHooks.md

 It's a bit like a clerk at the post office.
 Say you're bringing a package to the post office and you're the first in the queue.
 The clerk on the other side of the service desk is JavaScript.
 Since they can only do one thing at a time.
 They go through the process of getting your details, measuring the weight of the package, pasting stamps onto the package, charging you for the service, and go into the back-office and carrying the package there, then taking time to find the correct place for the package before it gets shipped.

 The problem with this approach is that the next step cannot start before the previous one is finished.
-That's what's known as single-threaded execution.
+That's what's known as **single-threaded execution**.
 Since JavaScript is not at all equipped to multitask, a way to go around this issue is as follows.

 ![](../Pics/AsynchronousJavaScript.png)

 First, JavaScript gets your details.
 At the same time, it calls a clerk to measure the weight of the package.
 Then JavaScript calls yet another clerk to paste some stamps onto the package.
 Javascript calls yet another clerk to charge you for the service, and yet another clerk is called to carry the package to the back-office, allowing JavaScript to take care of the next customer.

-Essentially, this delegation of duties is what's referred to as asynchronous JavaScript.
-In this metaphor, you can think of the browser as the post office, Javascript as one clerk in the post office and all these other clerks can be referred to as browser APIs or web APIs.
+Essentially, this delegation of duties is what's referred to as `asynchronous` JavaScript.
+In this metaphor, you can think of the browser as the post office, Javascript as one clerk in the post office and all these other clerks can be referred to as **browser APIs** or **web APIs**.

 Now let's explore a practical example of how this delegation of duties works in JavaScript.
 I have a local HTML file.
-The most important part of this file is the script tag, which is getting some JavaScript code from the file named script.js located in the same folder as this HTML file.
+The most important part of this file is the script tag, which is getting some JavaScript code from the file named `script.js` located in the same folder as this HTML file.

 Let me inspect this HTML file in the browser.
-Currently it only shows H_1 heading that reads fetching data.
+Currently it only shows `h1` heading that reads fetching data.
 Now, let me take a step back and let's say the JavaScript, the post office worker, needs to get some user data from the computer database.
-Here is the JavaScript code inside the link to script.js file. let's explore what the javascript is doing step-by-step.
+Here is the JavaScript code inside the link to `script.js` file. let's explore what the javascript is doing step-by-step.

 ```js
 console.log('Another customer approaching')